puppetlabs/puppet-docs/source/guides/style_and_usage.markdown

 "Puppet"
 --------

 The word "puppet" is somewhat overloaded.
-Here's how to use it:
+Sorry.
+Here's how to use it and the various terms it's attached to:

 * When referring to the entire suite/solution, Puppet is capitalized.
-* When referring to an executable tool (e.g. puppet agent) by name, it's downcased.
+* When referring to an executable tool (e.g. puppet agent) by name, it is downcased; the principle here is that when an utterance is both a proper name and an executable statement, we should treat it more like code than like a name.
-    * However, tool names obey sentence case (e.g. "Puppet doc is your new friend.").
+    * However, tool names obey sentence case (e.g. "Puppet doc is your new friend."), since the readability implications of capitalization become more important at the sentence level.
     * Tool names _do not_ obey title case when used in headers.
-(This is one of those cases where it's going to look slightly wrong no matter what, so be sparing about using tool names in headers.)
+This is inconsistent with the above re: sentence case, but a: headers don't work the same way body text does, and b: this is one of those cases where it was going to look slightly wrong no matter what we chose.
-* When the name of a tool is used as an adjectival noun or is referring to a piece of hardware by synecdoche (e.g. "your puppet master server" or "your puppet master" or "managing ten puppet agents"), the same rules apply: downcase it unless it starts a sentence.
+* All of the same rules apply when the name of a tool is used as an adjectival noun or is referring to a piece of hardware by synecdoche (e.g. "your puppet master server" or "your puppet master" or "managing ten puppet agents").
 * When the name of a tool is functioning as a _complete_ shell command (e.g. "...and then run `puppet agent`"), wrap it in \`backticks\`.
-(In theory, it would probably be downcased even at the beginning of a sentence, but don't ever do that.)
+(In theory, this usage would also violate sentence case if positioned at the beginning of a sentence... but don't ever do that.)
 If you are instructing the reader to run the tool but have not provided a _complete_ command (e.g. "...after the task completes, run puppet agent again with the same command line flags."), treat it as simply the name of the tool.
+* The main exception to _all_ of the above is Puppet Dashboard, which is always treated as a normal proper noun in both expanded and shortened ("Dashboard") forms.
+This is because Dashboard never gets executed by a user at the command line, and thus is only a product name and not an executable statement.
+* If you screw up in applying any of this, it's not the end of the world.

 Coming soon